jaxriemer/NewRepo/Lab 1/README.md

 ## Part C. Prototype the device

 Instead of using Tinkerbelle, this time I choose to customize my own animations with Premiere Pro.
 Below is the composed video I am using for prototyping the device.
-The vibration audio is integrated in the video
+The vibration audio is integrated in the video.

 [![Faces Animation](https://github.com/AdamYuzhenZhang/Interactive-Lab-Hub/blob/Fall2021/Lab%201/FacesAnimationCover.jpg)](https://drive.google.com/file/d/1LwLQ9eaP0KlRAFMNADoZTlIecePOuyVI/view?usp=sharing)